 A nation must think before it acts.

-Senior Fellow - Program on the Middle East
+Senior Fellow - Middle East Program

 Islam, Saddam Hussein, religion, Insurgencies in Iraq